Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

     ...
 ```

-- This constructor takes the fully qualified namespace of your Service Bus instance and credential that implements the
+- This constructor takes the fully qualified namespace of your Service Bus instance and a credential that implements the
 [TokenCredential][token_credential_interface]
 protocol.
 There are implementations of the `TokenCredential` protocol available in the
 [azure-identity package][pypi_azure_identity].
 The fully qualified namespace is of the format `<yournamespace.servicebus.windows.net>`.